|Day One main activities||Meet up in Dali, tour of Dali Ancient Town.|

 As well as the trading towns we’ll visit Shuanglang, which used to be a fishing village.
 Now it’s known as an ‘ancient village’, and we’ll visit for a walkabout and views of the lake.

-We’ll do a big hike at Cang Mountain, taking the cable car up to find park paths and mountain trails to follow part of the Ancient Tea and Horse Road.
+We’ll do a big hike at Cang Mountain, taking the cable car up to find park paths and mountain trails.
 We did this hike a few times in 2020, and while we haven’t measured it with a GPS we think that it’s up to 20km long.

 Erhai Lake bike rides